 Once you are satisfied that the dough is sufficiently kneaded then take a bowl.
 Grease it with oil.
 Now put the dough in it and flip the dough so that it is greased from both the sides.
 If the dough remains dry, it may develop cracks.
 This is important or else the dough may dry up and form cracks while rising.
 Cover the bowl with cling film or plate or damp cloth.

-Proofing means resting the dough for an hour or so during which gases ( carbon dioxide and ethanol) are released and makes the dough rise.
+The first Rise is also referred to as Proofing the dough.
+Proofing means resting the dough for an hour or so during which gases (carbon dioxide and ethanol) are released and makes the dough rise.

-For proofing it is advised to keep the bowl of dough in some warm place.
+For proofing, it is advised to keep the bowl of dough in some warm place.
 Ideal rise temperatures are between 80°F – 90°F; higher temperatures may kill the yeast and keep the dough from rising; lower temperatures will slow the yeast activity which will increase your rise time.
-Best place is to keep it inside your oven, yes closed oven.
+The best place is to keep it inside your oven, yes closed oven.
 In winters you may just switch on the oven’s light.
-Dough will rise beautifully just in the warmth of light.
+The dough will rise beautifully just in the warmth of light.

 So timing is just a rough guide.
 Observe the dough as to when it becomes double in volume

-How do you know that the dough has risen enough ?
+How do you know that the Bread Dough has Risen Enough?